iszshara/Rust-Dashboard/README.md

 #1 add a sorter for processes block (maybe sort algorithm + the ui for it) > ✅ both Tasks completed!

-#2 update the overall design (more color, etc.)
+#2 update the overall design (more color, etc.)     > ✅ Task completed!

 #3 add a manual/help page for the usable keys when ESC is pressed + the option to quit

-#4 add options for color choosing
+#4 add options for color choosing       > Task canceled/delayed

-#5 add option if user wants to see popup
+#5 add option if user wants to see popup        > Task canceled/delayed

 #6 add vertical bar chart for cpu core usage > ✅ Task completed!